convictional/convictional-blog/_posts/2019-08-23-case-study-how-the-helm-used-convictional-to-onboard-90-vendors-8000-skus-to-their-marketplace.md

 **Business Outcomes**

-* 8,000 active SKUs from third-party vendors.
+* 8,000 active SKUs from third-party brands.
 * 90 product vendors onboarded, 110 by end of year.
 * 100% increase in conversion rate on Contextual Commerce vs. affiliate links.
 * Idea to marketplace go-live in 4 months.